Which mortgage is right for me?

 - Peace of mind, as you know exactly how much you will be paying each month.
 This in turn can help you with your budgeting.

-Our discount mortgages give you a discount off our Standard Variable Rate for a fixed period of time.
+Our discount mortgages give you a discount off our SVR for a fixed period of time.

 Here’s how they work:

-The discount rate may still go up or down in this time, but will always remain at a lower level than our Standard Variable Rate.
-At the end of the discounted period, your mortgage switches to our Standard Variable Rate.
+The discount rate may still go up or down in this time, but will always remain at a lower level than our SVR.
+At the end of the discounted period, your mortgage switches to our SVR.

 What are the benefits?